 Retrying Questions to Demonstrate Mastery

-For each individual practice slide, you can project strong student answers to help the students discuss and understand the material.
+As mentioned, for each student practice slide, you can display selected student answers to encourage your students to discuss and understand the material.
 After displaying and discussing some answers, if there are some students who did not correctly use the relevant writing skill, click the circular arrows icon in the Have Student Retry column to the far right of these students' names, which will allow these students to start over and submit a new response.

-During the lesson, you may notice that a few students could receive additional support or practice in applying the concepts.
-Use the flag button to mark these students for follow-up practice.
-As you progress through the slides, some of your flagged students may demonstrate mastery and others may not.
+During the Quill Lesson, you may notice that a few students could benefit from receiving additional support or practice in applying the relevant writing concepts.
+Use the flag icon in the Flag column to mark these students for follow-up practice.
+As you progress through the slides, some of your flagged students may demonstrate mastery, and others may not.

 Completing a Quill Lesson

 Assign Follow-Up Practice

-At the end of the lesson, you will have the following options:
+At the end of a Quill Lesson, you will have the following options:

-Pull your flagged students into small groups and send the rest of your students into an independent practice activity
+Pull your flagged students into a small group for discussion and direct the rest of your students to complete a follow-up independent-practice activity

-All students begin the independent practice activity immediately
+All students immediately begin the follow-up independent-practice activity

-Assign the independent practice activity for completion at a later date
+Assign the follow-up independent practice activity for completion at a later date

 Do not assign the follow-up independent-practice activity

-Select the option you would like, then click the button at the bottom of the page that appears with your selection.
+Select the option that you would like to use and click the button that corresponds with your selection at the bottom of the page.

 Small-Group Instruction Ideas

-Ask your small group to write down a few of the prompts from your Quill Lessons PDF in their notebooks or on a whiteboard and walk through the process with them once again.
+Ask your small group to write down a few of the prompts from your Quill Lesson plan in their notebooks or on a whiteboard and walk through the process of writing responses to these prompts with them.
 Engage each student in a discussion around improving one another's answers.
 As your small group works, you can provide personalized feedback based on your students' responses.
-During the small group instruction, the rest of your class can work independently on their follow-up activity.
+While you are working with your small group, the rest of your class can work on their follow-up independent-practice activity.